 - 2 cups broccoli florets, cut into bite-size pieces

 - 2 cups cauliflower, cut into bite-size pieces

 - 1 cup halved grapes

 - ⅓ cup thinly sliced red onion

-- 3 Tbsp. dry roasted sunflower seeds
+- 3 tablespoons dry roasted sunflower seed

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.